How to wash bed sheets – for optimum comfort and hygiene

-While most bed sheets can go into a regular washing machine, it’s worth taking a little time to get to know the best wash program and heat setting for each material.
-After all, if you've invested in the best bed sheets, you want them to remain that way.
+Laundry room ideas you love will make keeping up with the task easy, and most bed sheets can go into a regular washing machine, but it’s worth taking a little time to get to know the best wash program and heat setting for each material.

-Cotton bed sheets are easy to wash, as are linen, but the latter is prone to shrinking in a hot tumble dryer.
+Cotton bed sheets are easy to wash, as are linen, but the latter are prone to shrinking in a hot tumble dryer.
 Tencel and bamboo sheets, made from sustainably sourced fibers, are fairly robust but benefit from cooler wash temperatures.
-Silk and satin bedding are a touch more temperamental and require low wash temperatures, slower spin cycles and specialist detergent.
+Silk and satin sheets are a touch more temperamental and the laundry symbols on their tags will show you should use low wash temperatures and slower spin cycles plus specialist detergent.

 ‘Keeping your sleeping environment clean is also important for your health,’ says James Higgins, CEO of Ethical Bedding, who recommends washing sheets weekly to help keep them, and you, in peak condition.

-Whatever bed sheets you prefer to sleep under, we’ve got the low down on how to wash bed sheets to keep them clean and fresh, in just five easy steps.
+Whatever fabric you prefer for your sleep space, we’ve got the lowdown on how to wash bed sheets to keep them clean and fresh, in just five easy steps.

 How to wash bed sheets

-Knowing how to wash bed sheets correctly should keep them looking as good as new, and will also preserve how they feel to sleep under.
-Below, experts advise on the proper way to do so.
+Knowing how to wash bed sheets correctly to prevent any common bedding mistakes should keep them looking as good as new, and will also preserve how they feel to sleep under – and if you've invested in the best bed sheets, it’s well worth getting savvy.
+Below, experts advise on the proper way to launder them.